naveen-malla/100DaysOfMLCode/README.md

 Revised multi head attention concept with calculation.

 **DAY 65**:
+Learned about ways to enhance nueral network trainings with methods like Batch Normalization and so.

+**DAY 66**:
 Revised some interesting pandas methods.

 **DAY 67**:
-Learned about ways to enhance nueral network trainings with methods like Batch Normalization and so.
+Learned about some interesting python libraries like pydantic, hypothesis, etc.